 The LABEL() predicate evaluates its argument as a string (with case folding), and returns the null string if a label with that name has been defined, and fails if it does not.
-The LABEL() predicate was copied from SITBOL and Steve Duff's version of Macro SPITBOL.
+The LABEL() predicate was copied from Steve Duff's version of Macro SPITBOL.
+SITBOL has a LABEL function that takes an optional line offset from the label and returns a CODE pointer.